codeforamerica/ohana-api/README.md

     script/bootstrap

-If you get a `permission denied` message, set the correct permissions, then run the above script again:
+If you get a `permission denied` message, set the correct permissions:

     chmod -R 755 script

+then run `script/bootstrap` again.

 In `config/application.yml`, set the `ADMIN_APP_TOKEN` environment variable so that the tests can pass, and so you can run the [Ohana API Admin](https://github.com/codeforamerica/ohana-api-admin) app locally: